Vignesh021102/medical_data_visualizer/README.md

 Explored the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices using the medical dataset
 visualized:
-1. Counts of good and bad outcomes for the cholesterol, gluc, alco, active, and smoke variables for patients with/without cardio.
+1 Counts of good and bad outcomes for the cholesterol, gluc, alco, active, and smoke variables for patients with/without cardio.
-2.correlation matrix using heatmap
+2 correlation matrix using heatmap.

 Data description
 The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.
 You will use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.